elastic/beats/metricbeat/README.md

 ## Contributions

 Contributions of new modules and metricsets to Metricbeat are highly welcome.
-To guarantee the quality of all metricsets we defined the following requirements for each Metricset:
+To guarantee the quality of all metricsets we defined the following requirements for each metricset:

 * Unit tests
 * Integration tests